runtimeverification/javamop/src/README.md

 #JavaMOP BUILD

 This file contains instructions for building JavaMOP from its source code.
-If you only want to use JavaMOP out of the box please refer to ../INSTALL.md
+If you only want to use JavaMOP from released zip archive please refer to ../INSTALL.md

 ##Prerequisites